ScreamingHawk/cross-chain-verification/README.md

 **Cosmic Copy-Paste**: Our algorithm moonwalks through the crypto-verse, snatching smart contract code from one blockchain and flinging it onto another.
 It’s like trying to HODL a flaming NFT while riding a Shiba Inu blindfolded.
 Good luck, bro! 🌌🔥🚀

+**Stellar Source Download**: Now, you can download the source code for any verified smart contract directly to your PC.
+It’s like catching a falling star and turning it into code. 🌟✨

 ## Getting Started

 **Clone the Repository**: Type `git clone https://github.com/ScreamingHawk/cross-chain-verification.git`.
 Pray to the crypto gods that it works.